kaylagordon/swapi/README.md

 # SWAPI (Star Wars API)
 ## Kayla Wood
 ### Mod 3 Solo Project

+### About
+SWAPI displays information about Star Wars movies and characters.
+This app was built with React, React Router, and includes a robust testing suite.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and fetched from the [Star Wars API](https://swapi.co/documentation).

-### About

 ### Instructions
 1. Clone down this repo.